WilsonChang0223/WilsonChang0223.github.io/index.md

-I joined <a href="https://walonchiu.github.io">Enriched Vision Application Lab</a> in 2017.
-I am a Master student advised by <a href="https://walonchiu.github.io">Prof. Wei-Chen Chiu</a> and <a href="http://vlab.ee.nctu.edu.tw/advisor/">Prof. Sheng-Jyh Wang</a>.
-My research interest is computer vision and machine learning.
-Especially, I focus on domain adaptation, image style transfer, and semi-supervised learning.
-Currently, I am working on domain adaptation with  <a href="https://walonchiu.github.io">Prof. Wei-Chen Chiu</a> and <a href="https://sites.google.com/g2.nctu.edu.tw/wpeng/cv">Prof. Wen-Hsiao Peng</a>
+I am an engineer in Qualcomm Technologies Inc., working on 3D reconstruction.
+Supervised by Prof.<a href="https://walonchiu.github.io"> Wei-Chen Chiu</a> and Prof. <a href="http://vlab.ee.nctu.edu.tw/advisor/">Sheng-Jyh Wang</a>, I received my M.S. from <a href="https://www.nctu.edu.tw/en">Nation Chiao Tung University </a> and <a href="http://vlab.ee.nctu.edu.tw/advisor/"> in 2019.
+My research interest is computer vision, generative model, 2D scene understanding, and 3D scene understanding & reconstruction

 ## Education